ghmartin77/KidsMP3Player/README.md

 ![](assets/14box1.png)

 ## Features
-* Up to 32 GB audio playback (MP3, WAV, WMA) in 11 play lists
+* Up to 32 GB audio playback (MP3, WAV, WMA) in 11 play lists (10 if "previous" button is enabled)
 * 50+h continuous playback (medium volume)
 * Sleep timer (5 - 50 minutes) with fade out
 * Parental maximum volume control
-* Configurable: Continuous play ON/OFF, play list loop ON/OFF, automatic restart of last active track on startup ON/OFF
+* Configurable: Continuous play ON/OFF, play list loop ON/OFF, automatic restart of last active track on startup ON/OFF, repeat1
+* (optional) Pause playback on minimum volume (search for PAUSE_ON_MIN_VOLUME in KidsMP3Player.ino)
+* (optional) Use button 11 as "previous" (search for USE_PREVIOUS_BUTTON in KidsMP3Player.ino)

 ## Build Ingredients
 * IKEA Bamboo box DRAGAN as body